About Swedish BankID

 attribute is returned as true

-to prevent any tampering with the sbid_require_mrtd
+to prevent any malicious tampering with the sbid_require_mrtd

 parameter.